-The SENco is Miss Rachel Evans.
+The SENco is Mrs Rachel Drinkwater

 The SENco plays a crucial role in the school's SEN provision.
-This involves working with the Head Teacher and Governing Body to determine the strategic development of the policy, other responsibilities include:
+This involves working with the head teacher and Governing Body to determine the strategic development of the policy, other responsibilities include:

-- overseeing the day-to-day operation of the SEN policy. - coordinating the provision for pupils with SEN. - liaising with and giving advice to fellow teachers. - overseeing and maintaining records of pupils with SEN.
+- overseeing the day-to-day operation of the SEN policy. - coordinating the provision for pupils with SEN. - liaising with and giving advice to fellow teachers. - overseeing and maintaining records of pupils with SEN. - liaising with parents of pupils with SEN.

-- liaising with parents of pupils with SEN. - assisting in the monitoring and evaluation of progress of pupils with SEN through the use of existing school assessment information, e.g. class-based assessments/records, phonics assessments, SATs, etc. - making a contribution to INSET (In Service Training). - liaising with the SENco at Moorlands Junior School to provide a smooth transition from one school to the other. - liaising with external agencies, LEA support services, health, social services and voluntary bodies.
+- assisting in the monitoring and evaluation of progress of pupils with SEN through the use of existing school assessment information, e.g. class-based assessments/records, phonics assessments, SATs, etc. - Attending termly Pupil Progress Meetings. - making a contribution to INSET (In Service Training). - liaising with the SENco at Moorlands Junior School to provide a smooth transition from one school to the other. - liaising with external agencies, LA support services, health, social services and voluntary bodies.